ARTLUNG LAB Share

-HTML Tags for Java Applets, circa 1999
+HTML Tags for Java Applets

 In 1999, I took a class in Java at Santa Monica College.
 I was interested at the time in the small variations among how The W3C, Sun, Netscape, and Microsoft specified the <APPLET> tag.